Working and Living by My Values

 - Other labels that may guide preference are certified FairTrade, FSC, recycled content and/or plastic free (if suitable alternatives exist).

-- Look at 2nd hand, charity shop and reused items if of a suitable quality.
+- Look at 2nd hand, charity shop and reused items if of a suitable quality, for my own use directly or for running workshops.

 - I minimise the need to print only when necessary and if so look to use recycled paper and shared facilities.